imagineDevit/TestIt/README.md

 - ### @ConfigureWith
   This annotation registers a class as the test class configuration.
 It take a class that must implement [TestConfiguration](https://javadoc.io/doc/io.github.imagineDevit/GWTUnit/latest/io/github/imagineDevit/GWTUnit/TestConfiguration.html) as parameter

+---

+## Report generation

+GWTUnit provides a report generation feature.
+This feature is disabled by default.

+To enable it, you must add a new environment variable `gwtunit.generate.report = true`.

+The report file `report.html` is generated and stored in the `target/gwtunit` directory.